-Under [IY: Custom Functions (C.Fn)]. when [AF during Live View shooting] (p.157) is set to [1: Quick mode] or [2: Live mode], you can focus with AF.
+Under [Nf: Custom Functions (C.Fn)], when [AF during Live View shooting] (p.157) is set to [1: Quick mode] or [2: Live mode], you can focus with AF.
 Quick mode and Live mode use a different AF method.
 If you want precise focusing, magnify the image and focus manually. (p.98)

-C.Fn-7-1: Quick mode
+C.Fn-8-1: Quick mode

 This is the same as using AF (p.60, 61) as usual with the dedicated AF sensor.
-Although you can focus the desired area guickly, the Live View image will be interrupted momentarily during the AF operation.
+Although you can focus the desired area quickly, the Live View image will be interrupted momentarily during the AF operation.

-Set to Quick mode, the lens focus mode switch to <AF>, and the AF mode to < ONE SHOT >.
+Set to Quick mode, the lens focus mode switch to $\langle AF \rangle$, and the AF mode to $\langle ONE \ SHOT \rangle$.

-Select the AF point.
+Select the AF point for focusing.

-- Before starting Live View shooting. select the AF point. - <.>> key to select the AF point. - Press the shutter button halfway for shooting ready.
+- Before starting Live View shooting, select the AF point. - Press the < → > button and press the < ♦ > key to select the AF point. - Press the shutter button halfway for shooting ready.